 The things you put online can stay there forever and might be the first thing people notice about you.
 A bit like a tattoo?

 With every new profile, tweet or photo you post online, imagine you’re adding to a digital tattoo.
 We’ve all got one and people that know you, and people who don’t, can see it and learn a lot from it.
 What does yours say about you?

 Our digital tattoos can show us at our very best or very worst.
-A lot of people, like Kent teenager Paris Brown, are finding out that our posts can have unexpected consequences years after we’ve forgotten them.
+A lot of people, like Youtuber Jack Maynard, are finding out that our posts can have unexpected consequences years after we’ve forgotten them.

 Remember, whatever you’ve put out there, it’s never too late to take control of your online reputation.

 Ever posted something you regret?
 Find out how to get help when things go too far.
 You choose what happens in this interactive film!

 It can be really hard to keep on top of all the things we post online but taking a moment to think before you post helps avoid silly mistakes.
 Ask yourself: